jeremynoesen/AISpongeLite/README.md

 ### Background Music

 The available background music is the SpongeBob SquarePants closing theme, The Tip Top Polka, The Rake Hornpipe, and Seaweed.
 One of these is chosen at random per episode.

 ### Sound Effects

 The available sound effects are steel sting, boowomp, vibe link (b), disgusting fog horn, "My leg!", and "Oh brother this guy stinks!".
 One of these is chosen at random to play at a random point per episode.
+The beginning of every episode begins with the bubbles transition sound.

 ### Random Events